forwardemail/forwardemail.net/app/views/docs/privacy-first-ai-customer-support-agent-lancedb-ollama-nodejs/index.md

 2. Harder to reverse-engineer than plaintext
 3. Still subject to the same physical security as our email clients

-If it's acceptable for our team to use Thunderbird or webmail on encrypted workstations, it's equally acceptable (and arguably more secure) to store embeddings the same way.
+If it's acceptable for our team to use Betterbird or webmail on encrypted workstations, it's equally acceptable (and arguably more secure) to store embeddings the same way.

 ## The Architecture